pbower/minarrow/README.md

 When working with arrays, remember to import the `MaskedArray` trait, which ensures all required methods are available.

+## Broadcasting
+Broadcasting is built-in via the `broadcasting` feature.
+You can add, subtract, divide or multiply all `Value` types, including tuples.

 ## SIMD by Default